 In simple terms, financing refers to the funds you secure in order to buy a vehicle.
-You have a number of car finance options, such as using your existing savings, applying for a car loan or applying for dealer finance through a car dealership.
+You have a number of car finance options, such as using existing savings, applying for a car loan or applying for dealer finance through a car dealership.

 Once you have secured finance, you will use the money to cover the purchase price of your new car.
 If you’re getting a car on finance, you’ll then need to repay the amount you borrowed according to the terms you agreed to with the lender.

-Dealership finance and car loans
+Dealership finance and car loans – pros and cons

 Dealership finance refers to the finance options offered by a car dealership, such as Toyota Finance or Nissan Finance, which secures the funds through a lender.
 Dealer finance may offer lower rates than car loans, but these rates may only be available on specific makes and models.
-New regulations introduced in 2018 mean that the dealer can no longer increase the interest rate secured with the lender when offering finance to a buyer.

 If you choose to get dealer finance, your car payment plan will be similar to a normal car loan, and require you to make regular repayments over a set period to cover the cost of the vehicle.
 Unlike most car loans, many dealer finance options give you the ability to lower your regular repayments by making a lump sum balloon payment at the end of the loan term.